YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - QUIT – If no errors, the message would have been sent, close the connection
 - NOOP –  testing to avoid timeouts
 - EXPN – verify the existence of one or more mailboxes
+- StartTLS - use TLS or SSL

+open mail relay:  an SMTP server that is configured to allow anyone on the Internet to send email through it

+Message transfer agent: aka mail transfer agent, mail relay.
+Messages exchanged between mail servers.

 TPM:  hardware on a motherboard, Trusted Platform Module, generate encryption keys and keep a part of the key inside the TPM rather than all on the disk.